Wolverine971/9takes/src/blog/community/software-and-hardware-of-the-mind.md

 As we advanced into the realm of cognitive psychology and neuroimaging, the focus remained predominantly on the brain's hardware.
 We mapped out the brain and learned which parts activate during specific tasks.

 These approaches are far from what Freud and Jung were trying to do.

+> Counter argument acknowledgement: I do acknowledge the significant contributions of cognitive psychology and neuroimaging in advancing our understanding of brain function and its relationship to behavior and mental processes.
+These approaches have yielded invaluable insights that complement, rather than replace, the exploration of the mind's "software."

 ## Archetypes Reveal the Way